Learn about our three safe and convenient ways to take the SSAT.

-For testers registered to take the SSAT, The Snapshot is free of charge.
-For those not registered to take the SSAT, the cost to take The Snapshot is $40.
+For testers registering for the Snapshot at the same time as the SSAT, The Snapshot is $25.
+For those not registered to take the SSAT, or if purchasing The Snapshot separately, the fee is $50.
 If your student will not take the SSAT, simply create parent and student accounts on ssat.org to access The Snapshot.
-You will be prompted during the registration process to provide the $40 payment.

-Fee waivers are available from participating schools for students who require financial assistance to take The Snapshot and are not registered to take the SSAT.
+Snapshot fee waivers are available from participating schools for students who require financial assistance to take The Snapshot.
+Snapshot fee waivers are not the same as SSAT fee waivers.

 Hundreds of schools use The Character Skills Snapshot.
 To determine how The Snapshot fits into a school's admission criteria, contact the school's admission office and inquire.

 If you are curious about why schools require The Snapshot, remember that one of the reasons you’re seeking to enroll your student in an independent school is because you’re interested in an education that focuses on instilling character values and encouraging personal growth.
 Similarly, schools know that a complete picture of your student contains much more than grades and test scores.
 That’s why they are asking your student to take The Character Skills Snapshot as part of the application.
 It will give them richer holistic information and show them areas where their communities can help your student grow.

 Admission teams use the information provided from The Character Skills Snapshot to complement other information required as a part of the application process, including admission test scores, interviews, grades, letters of recommendation, and other information.
 It is simply one piece of the student’s larger overall application.
 As with other facets of your application, Snapshot results will be used differently by each school according to their admission process.
 If you are curious as to how a particular school will use Snapshot results, we suggest you contact the school directly and inquire.